 What does the U.S. healthcare bill do to Medicare prescription drug costs?

 In theory, the U.S. healthcare bill should lower the costs of prescription drugs but allow Medicare to negotiate prices.
-The cap scheduled to limit a beneficiaries drug costs to $2,000 will help many Medicare beneficiaries.
+The cap scheduled to limit beneficiary drug costs to $2,000 will help many Medicare beneficiaries.

 Only time will tell how the pharmaceutical companies will respond and if we’ll continue to see innovations in quality medications.
 It’s possible that while this will lower out-of-pocket spending, we may have monthly premiums going up to cover these measures.